aneldev/dyna-retry/README.md

 `delay += retryTimeoutBaseMs * randomBetween(increasePercentFrom, increasePercentTo)`

-> You can override this algorithm in `delayAlgorihm` argument and implement your own.
+> You can override this algorithm in `delayAlgorithm` argument and implement your own.
-> You can check the results of it in the `doc/DefaultDelayAlgorihm.xlsx` file
+> You can check the results of it in the `doc/DefaultDelayAlgorithm.xlsx` file

 # DynaRetrySync